 A firearm is a deadly weapon.
 Even if a person does not fire a weapon during a supposed criminal event, the presence of that weapon makes the situation much more serious.
 A common example is an assault.
 Threatening to harm another person is against the law but this crime alone is usually a misdemeanor.
 However, simply having a gun on one’s person during this alleged incident makes this crime a felony.
 A conviction in this situation carries a minimum prison sentence of two years.
 A Bronx lawyer could help people facing enhanced charges because of the apparent presence of a gun at the scene of an incident.

 The Meaning of Possession Under New York Penal Law

 Most people tend to think of possession as a straightforward term: holding an item puts it in your possession.
 In legal terms, however, an individual can be considered in possession of something even if they are not holding it, touching it, or even in close proximity to it.

-Face Gun Charges with the Help of a Bronx Gun Attorney
+Speak with a Bronx Gun Attorney

 If you are under investigation or facing arrest for a firearm offense, there are certain steps you can take to protect your rights.
 Be aware that the things you say may be taken out of context and used against you if the prosecution believes it to be relevant to your case.

 Consult a Bronx gun lawyer before making any statements to law enforcement officials or – if possible – before allowing a search of your home or vehicle.
 An attorney with experience in the tricky area of firearms violations may be able to help you avoid costly mistakes in the pre-trial period.
 If your case advances to court, our team could advocate on your behalf throughout the entire process.